 Better still…!
 More even….!
-Not only does Kum Nye lead us to the cushion and the experience of what meditation really is, at the end of our formal practice Kum Nye also becomes a bridge (or skilful means) to integrate this ‘new way of being’ with our daily life which – in the Tibetan tradition – is the whole ground and point and purpose of formal meditation practice.
+Kum Nye leads us to the cushion and an experience of what meditation really is, but not only that, at the end of our formal practice Kum Nye also becomes a bridge (or skilful means) to integrate this ‘new way of being’ with our daily life which – in the Tibetan tradition – is the whole ground and point and purpose of formal meditation practice.

 I am still a work-in-progress but 25 years after that first meditation retreat on the hilltop in France, I sit on the cushion every day, and every day I enjoy it more.
 Kum Nye is about joy, an innate joy.
 And the feeling of coming home.